 - Move out of the way: This step is often overlooked.
 Oftentimes, many drivers involved in minor car accidents stand in the way of traffic.
 It is important that immediately after the accident, both parties move out of the way to a safe area.
 It is very common for another second accident to occur after both cars are pulled over for the original accident.
 Car accidents commonly occur on congested roads such as freeways or streets that have several commercial buildings.
 Regardless of where the accident occurred, it is important that both parties move out of the way.
 The worst thing that could occur at that point is having another second accident.

 - Notify the police: Although many may think that because it is a minor accident, the police still would need to be called.
 It is safer to call a police officer to document the scene.
 A police officer will arrive at the scene and document the entire accident in a car accident police report.
-For more information on how to obtain and read your police car accident report, please visit our page here.
+For more information on how to obtain and read your police car accident report, you may read this latest article on a traffic collision report.
 It is important to have a third party present at the scene to determine the cause of the accident rather than having future contradictions later on in the case.